pierrebarbera/epa-ng/README.md

 ### SUPPORT

-The most reliable way to get in touch with us is to head over either to the [Phylogenetic Placement Google Group](https://groups.google.com/forum/#!forum/phylogenetic-placement) or the [RAxML Google Group](https://groups.google.com/forum/#!forum/raxml).
-You can also search the history of these lists for your particular question.
+The most reliable way to get in touch with us is to head over to the [Phylogenetic Placement Google Group](https://groups.google.com/forum/#!forum/phylogenetic-placement).
+You can also search its history, or the hostory of the  [RAxML Google Group](https://groups.google.com/forum/#!forum/raxml) for your particular question.

 Alternatively I've created a [gitter chat room](https://gitter.im/epa-ng/Lobby) where I can usually be found during office hours.